Asian markets follow Wall St lower after Fed bump

 Also Thursday, the Labor Department said the number of Americans who filed for unemployment benefits last week rose to 770,000, well above historic levels.

-In energy markets, benchmark U.S. crude lost 6 cents to $60.00 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the basis for international oil prices, lost 1 cent to $63.27 per barrel in London.
+In energy markets, benchmark U.S. crude rose 19 cents to $60.25 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the basis for international oil prices, added 22 cents to $63.50 per barrel in London.

 Credit: Eugene Hoshiko